 Because the kidneys are no longer able to remove waste and fluids from the body, toxins build up in the blood, causing an overall ill feeling.
 Kidneys also have other functions they are no longer able to perform such as regulating blood pressure, producing the hormone that helps make red blood cells and activating vitamin D for healthy bones.

 Most people report feeling much better once they begin dialysis.
-As the toxins are removed from their blood and they receive medicines that replace the functions the kidneys can no longer perform, they find they can enjoy a good quality of life.
+As the toxins are removed from the blood medicines replace the functions the kidneys can no longer perform, they find they can enjoy a good quality of life.
 There are two types of dialysis treatments for people with stage 5 kidney disease.

 If you wish to have a kidney transplant, tell your nephrologist.
 Your nephrologist will explain the process of how to get on a waiting list for a cadaverous kidney or how to find a living donor.